-We intend to spend approximately \$75 million on capital expenditures during 2020, primarily to maintain and improve our existing facilities, including approximately \$25 million in the area of environmental compliance, protection and improvement programs which are primarily focused on increasing operating efficiency but also result in improved environmental protection, such as lower emissions from our manufacturing plants.
-Capital spending for 2020 is expected to be funded through cash on hand or borrowing under existing credit facilities.
+We intend to spend approximately \$85 million on capital expenditures during 2021, primarily to maintain and improve our existing facilities, including approximately \$23 million in environmental compliance, protection and improvement programs which are primarily focused on increasing operating efficiency but also result in improved environmental protection, such as lower emissions from our manufacturing plants.
+Capital spending for 2021 is expected to be funded through cash on hand or borrowing under existing credit facilities.
+It is possible we will delay planned capital projects based on market conditions.